muchdogesec/cxe2stix_helper/README.md

 ### Create Cloudflare bucket/kets

 First, go to Cloudflare.com and navigate to R2.
-Create a new bucket called `cxe2stix_helper-github-action-output`.
+Create a new bucket called `cxe2stix-helper-github-action-output`.

 Now you need to create a CloudFlare API keys.
 For the CloudFlare API Key you create, make sure to set the permissions to `Admin Read & Write`.
 For security, it is also worth limiting the scope of the key to the bucket `cxe2stix_helper-github-action-output` (defined in the action).

 ### Set Github vars

-Then go to the Github repo, then `repo > settings > secrets and variables > actions > new repository variable`.
+Then go to the Github repo, then `repo > settings > secrets and variables > actions > new repository secret`.

 ![](docs/github-repo-vars.png)